Albanian Congress of Trieste: Candidates

 The congress recognized the provisional government set up by Ismail Qemal bey Vlora and discussed the various candidates for the vacant throne. candidates were considered from various royal and noble families.
-Among the candidates being discussed at the time were Ferdinand François Bourbon Orléans-Montpensier of France, Albert Ghica of Romania, Wilhelm Karl, Duke of Urach from Württemberg, the Egyptian prince Ahmed Fuad, who's family had Albanian ties through his ancestor Muhammad Ali, and the Spanish nobleman Juan Pedro Aladro Kastriota, who through his paternal grandmother, claimed descent from the House of Kastrioti, thereby making him a descendant of the Albanian general and national hero Skanderbeg.
+Among the candidates being discussed at the time were Ferdinand François Bourbon Orléans-Montpensier of France, Albert Ghica of Romania, Wilhelm Karl, Duke of Urach from Württemberg, the Egyptian prince Ahmed Fuad, whose family had Albanian ties through his ancestor Muhammad Ali, and the Spanish nobleman Juan Pedro Aladro Kastriota, who through his paternal grandmother, claimed descent from the House of Kastrioti, thereby making him a descendant of the Albanian general and national hero Skanderbeg.
 Baron Nopzsa also proposed himself for the throne.
 Austria-Hungary promoted the congress, in particular to ensure the selection of a prince of its choice.
 Other candidates suggested included Prince Vittorio Emanuele, Count of Turin and cousin of King Victor Emmanuel III, Prince Arthur of Connaught and Prince Peter of Montenegro, youngest son of King Nikola.